Mapping L.A.: Objections

 Not everyone agreed with the neighborhood boundaries the Times ultimately settled on.
 Elizabeth Fuller wrote in The Larchmont Buzz that "Many people who live in and represent their neighborhoods in various ways have objected to the Times’ designations for not following city-recognized borders, and for lumping many smaller neighborhoods into larger, more indistinct areas such as “Mid-Wilshire.”

 In 2017, cartographer Eric Brightwell of Pendersleigh and Sons created a map that identified 472 neighborhoods (in comparison to Mapping LA's 114 neighborhoods).

 Comparing Brightwell's map with the Mapping LA Project, Jenna Chandler, the editor of Curbed Los Angeles, wrote that Brightwell's map of 472 neighborhoods "looks more accurate than the neighborhood maps compiled by the Los Angeles Times."
 Additionally, Elizabeth Fuller of The Larchmont Buzz said that Brightwell's map was a much more fine-grained view of “every L.A. neighborhood.”

 LAist reporter Tim Loc said that while Mapping L.A. provided "plenty of insightful information about individual neighborhoods...Brightwell takes it to the next level when it comes to breaking down the territories."
 Of Brightwell's map, Loc noted that Downtown L.A. is parsed out as the Historic Core, Bunker Hill, Skid Row, and Gallery Row among others.
 Brightwell notes that in the Mapping L.A.
 Project, Downtown L.A. is just "downtown L.A. and Chinatown; there's no Jewelry District or any of the others."

+Historian Greg Fischer also dissented.
+Since the late 1980s, Fisher had been instrumental in the city's effort to install official neighborhood signs.
+Fisher cited The Times omission of Little Tokyo from their map.
+“If Chinatown is there, Little Tokyo would certainly seem to have a place,” Fisher noted.